wingkwong/leetcode-the-hard-way/tutorials/basic-topics/sorting/merge-sort.md

 *Here `insertion sort` , `quick sort` , `selection sort`  and all other sorts in $O(n^2)$ will give **TLE** i.e Time Limit Exceeded*

 ## STL Approach
-Note: Not preferred here in this problem , but still you will get a AC in Leetcode
+Note: Not preferred here in this problem , but still you will get an AC in Leetcode

 <Tabs>
 <TabItem value="cpp" label="C++">